janat08/socialNetwork/README.md

 approved is being denormalized quite a lot, perhaps it would be best to create separate collection with just two documents, or something.

+add friend types, and these types in friends list